McCartneyAC/Back_of_the_Envelope/README.md

 * clusters:
 * * Linear Mixed
 * * fixed effects (just make it add `factor()` of whatever variable to the data, then update the model to include this)
-* * standard errors
+* * standard errors (this will make error for SjPlot see his tweet reply on this topic)
 * ~Additional common filetypes supported. (stata, spss, csv, excel)~
 * ~fix odd error with spaces in variable names~
 * Instrumental variables / two-stage least squares?
+(Save for 1.2)
 * ~margins plots~
 * Outlier Analysis:
 * * Cook's Distance Calculator (onHover over ggplot)
 * * Leverage Calculator?
 * * Influence index plot (from `car`, can it be remade in `ggplot2` though?)
 * Adjust `SjPlot`'s marginsplot to include a dotted line at 0 for reference.
+* Additional Wired elements: Cards (for left panel)

-With a sufficient amount of effort, this could actually be a pretty good tool for multilevel linear modeling, provided I can figure out what exactly the error was with `mice`'s MCMC imputation.
+With a sufficient amount of effort, this could actually be a pretty good tool for multilevel linear modeling, ~provided I can figure out what exactly the error was with `mice`'s MCMC imputation.~ imputation is gonna have to wait for v1.2 at the absolute earliest.

 ## Better names:
 www.backoftheenvelope.com  ?